georgeyanev/pesnarka_bd_2012/README.md

-# :musical_note: Petar Danov's SongBook
+# :musical_note: Petar Danov's Compositions - SongBook

-This repository contains all Petar Danov songs in lilypond format bundled to a song book.
-The repository provides a german translation of the lyrics.
+This repository contains all compositions of Petar Danov in lilypond format bundled to a song book.

-To compile the pdf please navigate in the terminal to the build folder and run ```bash make_all.sh```.
+To compile the last version of the pdf please navigate in the terminal to the ./sheets/bg-new/build folder and run ```bash make_all.sh```.

-ISBN-10 954-744-076-4
+ISMN 979-0-9016674-5-7